History – Senior Club

 2018 saw Killoe win the Junior Championship for the first time since the Senior-Junior double of 1988, and the U20 team (renamed from the previously U21 competition) won the U20 Championship with a fine win over a Sean Connolly's / Mostrim amalgamation.
 Killoe reached the Leader Cup final in 2018 but the game was never played due to clashes in fixtures as Mullinalaghta progressed through their successful Leinster Club Championship campaign.

-As the decade drew to a close in 2019 the Sean Connolly cup would return once more to the parish with a county final win over Longford Slashers in a hard fought and close contest.
-This victory would give Killoe four Senior Football Championship titles in the decade making them the most successful club of the 2010's by senior championship titles.
+As the decade drew to a close in 2019 the Sean Connolly cup would return once more to the parish with a 2019 County Final win over Longford Slashers in a hard fought and close contest.
+This victory would give our club 4 Senior Football Championship titles in the decade making us the most successful Longford club of the 2010's by senior championship titles.